 When you make life decisions based on fear, they often end up being decisions you regret.
 Take your time and enjoy dating and get out there and have fun.
 Don’t let financial fear drive you to find a partner solely on the fact of how much money they make.
 It is much more fun to be with a generous person who is of moderate means than it is to be with a rich person who is stingy or uses their money to control you.
-Get a roommate, a second job or learn to economise.
+Get a roommate, a second job, or learn to economize.
 Don’t just look for someone to support you.

 3. Spreading bitterness

-You continually bad mouth your ex to friends, family and people you are dating.
+You continually bad-mouth your ex to friends, family, and people you are dating.
 If you are still bitter and have resentments against your ex, the first step to healing is to stop talking about them.
 We need to reach a place of neutrality where your ex is someone you wish well in rebuilding their life.
 I know a woman who has been divorced longer than she was married.
 She still resents her ex for cheating on her.
 Fourteen years later, these negative vibes are blocking her from any new relationship.

 Try some active forgiveness exercises.
 We all know hurting people hurt other people.
 You can say the Sick Man’s Prayer, which a lot of people in recovery use.
 It goes like this: “____________ is a sick person.
-God please help me to see them as I would see someone with cancer.
+God, please help me to see them as I would see someone with cancer.
 Keep me from being angry.
 Help me treat this person as I would treat a person sick with cancer.
 Please forgive them and show me how to forgive them.”
 This may sound ridiculous to you if your ex was an abuser who hurt you physically and mentally.
 But just because we forgive someone that does not mean that we should associate with them or be around them.

-As long as the resentment is active and the hate is a living within us, it crowds out all the good things for us in the present and future.
+As long as the resentment is active and the hate is living within us, it crowds out all the good things for us in the present and future.
 It poisons us slowly and takes all the enjoyment out of life.
 If you are a believer in God, trust that God will punish those people.
 If you are not religious, just take comfort in the fact that their bad Karma will get them or that the universe and law of attraction will give them back what they have put out.
-My point is that we are not to set ourselves up as judge and jury for our ex, because it keeps us trapped in the past.
+My point is that we are not to set ourselves up as judges and juries for our ex because it keeps us trapped in the past.
 As long as we are trapped in the past, it is impossible to find light and love with someone new.

 4. Rushing to remarry

-Have you ever heard the old joke that if women spent as much time finding a mate as they did trying to select a new pair of shoes, that the world would be a better place?
+Have you ever heard the old joke that if women spent as much time finding a mate as they did try to select a new pair of shoes, that the world would be a better place?
 Divorced people may need a year of healing before they are ready to start dating.
 Just be cognizant of your own needs.
 If it takes 3 years of dating to find your new soulmate, just enjoy the journey.
-Not all your dates will be great, some will be ho hum and some will be bad.
+Not all your dates will be great, some will be ho-hum and some will be bad.
 Just take your time and really get to know a person before you remarry.
 If you are trying to blend families, let the children get to know the new person and their children to know you.

 67% of second marriages end in divorce, largely due to not taking the time to really get to know a person well before you marry again.
 If step kids are involved, a partner who does not treat your children well is not worth marrying.
-The kids needs have to have strong consideration or you will resent someone who treats your kids as second class citizens in comparison to their kids.
+The kids’ needs have to have strong consideration or you will resent someone who treats your kids as second-class citizens in comparison to their kids.

 If the person you are considering marrying wants their own kids with you and you don’t want more kids, make the decision before you marry.
 You need to decide what is the most important to you.
 Blending families is really difficult, but if you take your time and are willing to compromise, it can work out well.